In the Beginning

 In 1994, the vestry approved major restoration and renewal of the entire facility, except the chapel where worship services were held for 15 months.
 Our missions expanded to include the Anna Louise Inn and our Taft lecturer was Pulitzer Prize journalist Anna Quindlan.
 Following Dean Leo’s retirement, the Rev. Richard Harig (1998-1999) again helped us in our transition to a new leader.

 The Very Rev. James A. Diamond (1999-2010) was elected our second dean and named the cathedral as a center of reconciliation, later supported by the Amos Project, an organization of churches and other religious groups dedicated to social justice.
 During his tenure, we strengthened Christian formation for children, with the introduction of the Catechesis of the Good Shepherd program, as well as for youth and adults; added healing ministries; expanded the music program led by a new director of music; and consolidated the mission endowment funds.
-Bells were installed in the Parish Hall through donations from members and others; the Cathedral Shop opened; and a website was launched.
+Bells were installed in the Parish Hall through donations from members and others, and a website was launched.

 In 2005, cathedral members led an effort to affiliate with the Interfaith Hospitality Network of Greater Cincinnati (IHN) to provide shelter four times a year, for one week at a time, to families who are homeless.
 After careful study in 2006, clergy and members created the 5000 Club as a more immediate response to those who were hungry and seeking assistance.
 This ministry feeds up to 200 neighborhood poor once a week.
 Both IHN and the 5000 Club host our guests in the undercroft.